PearlDamour: Katie Pearl and Lisa D’Amour

 3 Mutants: Plays About Girls (Ithaca, NY)

-Both together and individually, Lisa and Katie teach workshops or semester-long courses in creative collaboration, site-specificity, and new play development at such institutions as the University of Texas at Austin, the Iowa Playwright’s Workshop, ACT, Dartmouth University, Brown University and The Playwrights’ Center.
-They have also developed their work using student actors and assistants at the University of Iowa, the University of Houston, Brown University and Ithaca College.
+Both together and individually, Lisa and Katie have taught short workshops or semester-long courses in creative collaboration, site-specificity, solo performance, and new play development at such institutions as Brandeis University, the University of Texas at Austin, the Iowa Playwright’s Workshop, Whitman College, Brown University and The Playwrights’ Center.
+They have also developed their work using student actors and assistants at the University of Iowa, the University of Houston, American Conservatory Theater, Appalachian State University, Brown University and Ithaca College.

 If you are interested in a PearlDamour workshop for your group, please contact Katie: Katie-at-pearldamour-dot-com.